danielpgross/arp_standin/README.md

 Respond to ARP requests on behalf of another machine.
 Useful for keeping a sleeping machine accessible on the network.

+📖 Check out the [corresponding blog post](https://dgross.ca/blog/linux-home-server-auto-sleep/) for a deeper dive into how it works.

+Currently only compatible with Linux (tested on Ubuntu 20.04).

 ## Installation

 Follow these instructions to install ARP Stand-in as a systemd service that runs automatically on boot: